sap-tutorials/How-Tos/tutorials/2017/02/codejam-gettingstarted-hxe/codejam-gettingstarted-hxe.md

 While you begin to download your image or the binaries, again we are focused on the `Server Only` image during the event.
 You should head over to [Google](http://www.google.com) and search for a VM player for your system unless you are running a Linux install and plan to install the binaries directly.

-For Windows we recommend the VMware Workstation Player which is a free offerring and for Mac OS X we recommend Virtual Box.
+For Windows we recommend the VMware Workstation Player which is a free offering and for Mac OS X we recommend Virtual Box.
 But the choice is entirely up to you.

 [ACCORDION-END]